floydhub/floyd-cli/README.md

 **floyd-cli**: The command line tool for FloydHub.
 Use this to interact with FloydHub from your machine.

-FloydHub is the fastest way to build, train, and deploy deep learning models on cloud GPU.s Visit ([www.floydhub.com](http://www.floydhub.com)) to sign up for free.
+FloydHub is the fastest way to build, train, and deploy deep learning models on cloud GPUs.
+Visit ([www.floydhub.com](http://www.floydhub.com)) to sign up for free.

 ## Contents
 -   [Installation](http://docs.floydhub.com/guides/basics/install/)